smaakage85/shit/README.md

 ## `shit commit` to the Rescue

-Now for the real.
+Now for the dope shit.
 Let me introduce you to your savior: `shit commit`.

 With `shit commit` you will never have to type all of that shit again.
 Let `shit commit` deal with it.